vorlie/IotaPlayer/README.md

   - **Track Progress:** Display and update the progress of the currently playing song.
   - **Format Time:** Convert elapsed time and total duration into a readable format.

+- **YouTube Integration:**
+  - **Upload Playlist to YouTube:** Upload local playlists to your YouTube account (requires Google API setup).
+  - **Google Client Secret Path in Settings:** Set the path to your Google API client secret file directly from the app's settings.
+  - **Upload Button State:** The YouTube upload button is enabled only when a valid client secret file is set.

 - **Discord Integration:**
   - **Update Discord Status:** Display the current song info in Discord status.
   - **Custom Presence Images:** Display custom playlist images in Discord status.
   - **Check Discord Connection:** Monitor and display connection status to Discord.
+  - **Rich Presence Sync:** Discord Rich Presence updates instantly when seeking or changing songs.

 - **Key Bindings:**
   - **Media Keys:** Handle media keys for play/pause, next, and previous track.